jheagle/si-funciona/README.md

 ### cloneHelpers.findObjectReferences(referenceIdentifier) ⇒ [<code>referenceIdentifier</code>](#module_cloneHelpers..referenceIdentifier)
 Update the object of this reference identifier by cloning the object or array and setting child references to null.
-Every reference that is found has it's key added to the array array of references.
+Every reference that is found has it's key added to the array of references.

 **Kind**: static method of [<code>cloneHelpers</code>](#module_cloneHelpers)